euisuck2/AML_Python/README.md

-# Statistical Approach for AML Threshold Tuning with Python
+# AML Threshold Tuning with Python

 This notebook presents a thorough analysis of anti-money laundering (AML) strategies using Python.
 It demonstrates data handling, exploratory data analysis, and the application of statistical methods to determine optimal thresholds for transaction monitoring.